Our Executive team

-Mr Stevens was appointed as Managing Director and CEO of ASX Limited on 1 August 2016.
+Dominic Stevens was appointed Managing Director and Chief Executive Officer of ASX in August 2016.
 He was an independent non-executive director of ASX from December 2013 until his appointment as CEO.

-Mr Stevens was the Chief Executive Officer and Managing Director of Challenger Limited until February 2012, having previously held senior roles overseeing Challenger’s capital, risk management and strategy.
+Prior to ASX, Dominic was the Chief Executive Officer and Managing Director of Challenger, having previously held senior roles overseeing Challenger’s capital, risk management and strategy.

 Chief Financial Officer

-Mr Aziz has been Chief Financial Officer of ASX since July 2010.
-He is responsible for ASX’s Finance, Corporate Strategy, Investor Relations and Facilities functions.
+Gillian Larkins was appointed Chief Financial Officer of ASX in October 2018.
+In this role, she is responsible for ASX’s Finance, Investor Relations and National Facilities functions.

 Group Executive Human Resources

-Lisa Green is Group Executive, Human Resources at ASX.
-She joined in August 2015 with primary responsibility for aligning employee and culture programs to meet ASX’s strategic objectives.
-She also has charge of diversity, learning and development, recruitment, performance management activities, compensation and benefit structures, HR policies and systems, and ongoing employee alignment and engagement initiatives.
+In her current role, Lisa has charge of diversity, learning and development, recruitment, performance management activities, compensation and benefit structures, HR policies and systems, and ongoing employee alignment and engagement initiatives.

 Deputy Chief Executive Officer